tmarjomaa/building4/content/posts/service-retirement-workbook-first-look.md

 ---
 ![A view of the Service Retirement workbook](/images/service-retirement-header.png)

 We all know how rapidly all public cloud providers like to introduce new features and services.
 At the same time some of the old stuff needs to go.
-It's sometimes hard to keep up and follow all the comunication channels to ensure you're not running any services or resources that are about to get the boot.
+It's sometimes hard to keep up and follow all the communication channels to ensure you're not running any services or features that are about to get the boot.

-I was happy to notice that [Microsoft announced](https://techcommunity.microsoft.com/t5/azure-governance-and-management/announcing-the-public-preview-of-service-retirement-workbook-in/ba-p/3848168) in middle of the summer a public preview of Service Retirement workbook, which, by Microsofts definition, *provides a single centralized resource level view of service retirements that may require customer action to mitigate*.
+I was happy to notice that [Microsoft announced](https://techcommunity.microsoft.com/t5/azure-governance-and-management/announcing-the-public-preview-of-service-retirement-workbook-in/ba-p/3848168) in middle of the summer a public preview of Service Retirement workbook, which, by Microsoft's definition, *provides a single centralized resource level view of service retirements that may require customer action to mitigate*.

 Sounds promising.
 Let's take look.